Aathira123/AirBnb-like-Rental-web-app/README.md

 Host can :

-1) Create new properties with all the necessary details
+- Create new properties with all the necessary details
-2) Delete the property (mark them as unavailable)
+- Delete the property (mark them as unavailable)
-3) View all the properties owned by them
+- View all the properties owned by them

 Guest user can :

-1)Reserve a property if they are available
+- Reserve a property if they are available
-2) View all the bookings
+- View all the bookings
-3) Cancel the booking if it is within the 48 hour time frame
+- Cancel the booking if it is within the 48 hour time frame